-An integral part of the traveling circus was the advance man.
-A show business equivalent of John the Baptist, his job was to spread the word about what was coming and to get everyone ready for the big show.
-This concept of the advance man pretty well sums up the 1956 Mercury.
+(first posted 3/3/2014) An integral part of the traveling circus was the advance man.
+The show business equivalent of John the Baptist, his job was to spread the word about what was coming and to get everyone ready for the big show.
+The concept of the advance man pretty well sums up the 1956 Mercury.

-But how to transition from the 55-56 Ford-based Mercurys to the real Oldsmobile and Buick fighter that was on the way?
-With advertising, of course.
-Thus the Big M. C’mon, now – Who can forget The Big M?
+But how to transition from the ’55-’56 Ford-based Mercurys to the real Oldsmobile and Buick fighter that was on the way?
+Through advertising, of course.
+Thus the Big M. C’mon now, who can forget The Big M?
 What grand, glorious mid-century American Hype.
-Make no mistake, Ford advertised the absolute snot out of the 56 Mercury for one reason – it had to get us ready for the genuinely big Mercury that was on the way but was not here just yet.
+Make no mistake, Ford advertised the absolute snot out of the 1956 Mercury for one reason: to get us ready for the genuinely big Mercury that was on the way but not here just yet.

 Is there anything really memorable about the 56 Mercury aside from the ad campaign?
-What was the actual 56 Mercury?
-Easy–it was a 56 Ford with an extra 3.5 inches of wheelbase and a standard 312 V8 instead of Ford’s 292.
-The 56 Ford was a fairly conservative and ordinary car, and the 56 Mercury was not much different.
-The 56 Merc was not as long as other mid-priced cars (its wheelbase was a whopping 7 inches shorter than the DeSoto).
-It was not the most powerful car in its class either.
-So, while the competition promoted the cars it had, Mercury sold what it was going to become.
-Oh well, you go to market with the car you’ve got, not the car you wish you had.
-Or something like that.
+What was the actual ’56 Mercury?
+Easy–it was a ’56 Ford with an extra three and a half inches of wheelbase and a standard 312 V8 instead of Ford’s 292.
+The ’56 Ford was a fairly conservative and ordinary car, and the ’56 Mercury was not much different.
+It was not as long as other mid-priced cars (its wheelbase was a whopping seven inches shorter than the DeSoto), nor was it the most powerful car in its class.
+So while the competition promoted the cars it had, Mercury sold what it was going to become.
+Of course, you go to market with the car you’ve got, not the car you wish you had (or something like that).

 Muddled corporate focus or not, I was thrilled to find this car.
-My wife and I were leaving a restaurant one evening, when I spied something red, white and old in a K-Mart parking lot across the street.
+My wife and I were leaving a restaurant one evening when I spied something red, white and old in a K-Mart parking lot across the street.
 I pulled in and saw no cars parked next to it in any direction, so I had no choice but to chalk it up to divine providence and whip out the phone camera.
 This car looks like it came right off the streets of Eugene, Oregon, not Indianapolis.
-Even a lightly used car will eventually rust here, and this is in amazing condition for its age and the fact that it has clearly seen its share of weather.
+Even a lightly used car will eventually rust here, but this one is in amazing condition for its age, despite having clearly seen its share of weather.

 On its own merits, this is not a bad looking 1956 car.
-The 55-56 Ford had good bones, and the stylists were fairly successful in giving the car a more “important” look.
-I will confess that I have always had kind of a fascination with the rear fender bulges and the unique taillights of these cars.
-They are not so much attractive as they are intriguing.
-Also, although I know that there was an extra 3.5 inches of wheelbase here somewhere, I am at a loss to tell where it is.
+The ’55-’56 Ford had good bones, and the stylists were fairly successful in giving the car a more “important” look.
+I will confess that I have always had kind of a fascination with this model’s rear fender bulges and unique taillights.
+They are not attractive as much as they are intriguing and despite knowing there are three and a half extra inches of wheelbase in here somewhere, I am at a loss to tell exactly where.

-I also wonder why the original owner would buy the cheapo Medalist and then pop for the 2 tone paint (red and white no less) but still be fine with the dog dish hubcaps.
+I also wonder why the original owner would buy the cheapo Medalist and then pop for the two-tone paint (red and white no less) but still be fine with the dog dish hubcaps.
 Do you suppose that the original owner shelled out for the whitewalls too?

-When I was maybe 7 or 8, one of my mom’s cousins had one of these on his farm in Minnesota.
-It was a manual 3 speed, and his son (who was about my age) bragged to me that his dad “knew the gears by heart.”
+When I was maybe seven or eight, one of my mom’s cousins had one of these on his farm in Minnesota.
+It was a manual three speed, and his son (who was about my age) bragged to me that his dad “knew the gears by heart.”
 I was impressed.
-And I am likewise impressed that one of these is still in service and capable of burbling down to the local K-Mart so that it’s owner can pick up a few things.
+And I am likewise impressed that one of these is still in service and capable of burbling down to the local K-Mart so that its owner can pick up a few things.
 I wonder if he has any idea that he is driving the Big M?